jbernard3396/FooBar/README.md

 # FizzBuzz
 ## Goal
-Solve the classic FizzBuzz problem without ever using more than two logical lines of code [(see below)](#logical-lines-of-code) in a single function
+Solve the classic FizzBuzz problem without ever using more than two [logical lines of code](#logical-lines-of-code) in a single function

 ## Purpose